pzanchuk/World.Database/README.md

 ## Setup/Installation Requirements
-* _Navigate your web browser to https://github.com/pzanchuk/WordCounter
+* _Navigate your web browser to https://github.com/pzanchuk/WordCounter.Solution_
 * _Click the green button "Clone or download" on the repository page._
 * _To download the repository choose "Open in Desktop" or "Download Zip"._
-* _Alternatively, to clone the repository, type "git clone https://github.com/pzanchuk/WordCounter in the terminal" (note: git should be installed on your PC).
+* _Alternatively, to clone the repository, type "git clone https://github.com/pzanchuk/WordCounter.Solution in the terminal".
+(Note!: git should be installed on your PC).
 For more    information visit GitHub Help section Cloning a repository from GitHub: https://help.github.com/articles/cloning-a-repository-from-github/_
-* _._
+* _To run the project, in the terminal navigate to ../WordCounter.Splution/WordCounter and ran these lines: mcs Program.cs Models/MyClass.cs; mono Program.exe.(Note!: ####Mono#### and ####.NET Core SDK 1.1.4#### must be installed on your machine"._

 ## Support and contact details

 _For support please contact:_
 _Pavel Zanchuk - buzzik@yahoo.com_

 ## Technologies Used